 An introductory course in Mathematics covering topics in set theory, Venn Diagrams, logic, consumer mathematics, as well as other selected topics including, but not limited to, finite mathematical systems and graph theory.
-Prerequisite: C- grade in MAT 0015 or on the basis of satisfactory performance on a placement test.
+Prerequisite: MAT 0015.
+A C grade is required (or on the basis of satisfactory performance on a placement test).

-Finite Mathematics MAT 1131 3
+Finite Mathematics

-Intended for business students needing to develop a facility with certain techniques to solve practical problems.
-Includes systems of linear equations and inequalities, optimisation, supply and demand analysis, linear programming, mix of constraints, matrix algebra, sinking funds, amortisation, future value of ordinary annuities.
-Prerequisite: A C- grade in MAT 0015.
-Successor: MAT 1132.
+MAT 1131 3 Intended for business students needing to develop a facility with certain techniques to solve practical problems.
+Includes systems of linear equations and inequalities, optimisation, supply and demand analysis, linear programming, mix of constraints, matrix algebra, sinking funds, amortisation, future value of ordinary

-Business Calculus MAT 1132 3
+Business Calculus